What is ALPRAZOLAM?

 What side effects may I notice from receiving ALPRAZOLAM?

 See also Warning section.
 Drowsiness, dizziness, increased saliva production, or change in sex drive/ability may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 To minimize dizziness and lightheadedness, get up slowly when rising from a seated or lying position.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-Tell your doctor right away if any of these unlikely but serious side effects occur: mental/mood changes (such as hallucinations, thoughts of suicide), trouble speaking, loss of coordination, trouble walking, memory problems.
-Get medical help right away if these rare but very serious side effects occur: yellowing eyes or skin, seizures.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as hallucinations, thoughts of suicide), trouble speaking, loss of coordination, trouble walking, memory problems.
+Get medical help right away if you have any very serious side effects, including: yellowing eyes/skin, seizures.
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep ALPRAZOLAM?